JTafej/Programming-Lessons/10_18 Project 2.md

 else:
   print("You survived!")
 ```
 ## Your job for project 2 is to create a role playing game that involves loops and rolling dice.
 Use the code above for inspiration.
 Look through all past assignments and your last project for inspiration.
-Use os.system("clear") to make your console look simple.
 You have learned a fair amount now, and can make a pretty fun adventure game.
 Due at the end of the day on Monday, 10/23
+* You should map out what you want your program to do before you start coding
+* Use os.system("clear") to make your console look simple.
+* Include at least one for loop in your program
+* Include a counter that tells the person how many level they made it to.
+* You can create multiple dice if you want to have a 1/2 probability, or something like 1/10, or 1/20.
+You'll need to call these variables something different.